 - If the judges ask questions, they might ask some of the following: - "If you were to actually build this set on a real stage, what materials would you use to build a full sized set?" - "How will you get your sets on and off stage?
 How many people will you need?
 How long will the set shift take?
-Will this occur in front of the audience?" - "How does your set fit your concept?" - o "Do you feel this is safe for actors to use?" - o "Have you consider audience sight lines?" - If the judges don't ask questions, don't worry.
+Will this occur in front of the audience?" - o "How does your set fit your concept?" - o "Do you feel this is safe for actors to use?" - o "Have you consider audience sight lines?" - How do the graphic design poster/flyer support your concept? - o How does the graphic design fit the theme(s) of the selected play? - Is the written information on your graphic design easy to read?
+If it's a poster, is it easy to read from a distance? - Sample judges' questions are in this pdf, but judges might not use them. - Judges may ask you to leave your notebook and/or sets for them to look at.
+If so, you can pick them up later in the day. - If the judges don't ask questions, don't worry.
 You may have answered everything in your presentation.